The Job Search Council (JSC) is the most important tool for job seekers.

 The third big reason to join a JSC is to get the help you need when you are interviewing and negotiating with a company.

-As Phyl outlines in Never Search Alone, candidates need to drive the process and, most importantly, create what Phyl calls a "Job Mission with OKRs."
+As Phyl outlines in Never Search Alone, candidates need to play to win-win and, most importantly, create what Phyl calls a "Job Mission with OKRs."

 In other words, you need to write your own job description with clear accountabilities for what you are signing up to deliver to this company.
-And then you need to think about the budget, resources, and support you'll need to succeed in the role.
+If you do that, you will interview better.

 Phyl's book goes into much more detail, but these are the three main benefits.